-The 6 best budgeting apps to replace Mint in 2024
+The 6 best Mint alternatives to replace the budgeting app that shut down

 In practice, Simplifi miscategorized some of my expenses, but nothing out of the ordinary compared to any of these budget trackers.
 As you’re reviewing transactions, you can also mark if you’re expecting a refund, which is a unique feature among the services I tested.
 Simplifi also estimated my regular income better than some other apps I tested.
 Most of all, I appreciated the option of being able to categorize some, but not all, purchases from a merchant as recurring.
 For instance, I can add my two Amazon subscribe-and-saves as recurring payments, without having to create a broad-strokes rule for every Amazon purchase.

-The budgeting feature is also self-explanatory.
+The budgeting feature is also self-explanatory and can likely accommodate your preferred budgeting method.
 Just check that your regular income is accurate and be sure to set up recurring payments, making note of which are bills and which are subscriptions.
 This is important because Simplifi shows you your total take-home income as well as an “income after bills” figure.
 That number includes, well, bills but not discretionary subscriptions.
 From there, you can add spending targets by category in the “planned spending” bucket.
 Planned spending can also include one-time expenditures, not just monthly budgets.
 When you create a budget, Simplifi will suggest a number based on a six-month average.

 Not dealbreakers, but two things to keep in mind as you get started: Simplifi is notable in that you can’t set up an account through Apple or Google.
 There is also no option for a free trial, though Quicken promises a “30-day money back guarantee.”